 Together they can control a huge flock of sheep.
 These two Pyrenean Sheepdogs can control flocks of up to 1,00 sheep.

-Pyrenean Shepherds come in two coat varieties, rough or smooth-faced.
+Pyrenean Shepherds come in two coat varieties and rough or smooth-faced.
 Both varieties are recognized by the AKC, but the smooth-faced is not yet recognized by the Kennel Club.
+They are small to medium size ranging from about 15 to 20 inches tall at the withers and weighing between 15 to 30 pounds.

 Pyrenean Shepherds Are Good Family Dogs